2026.01.c

 Create Auto Select Task

-The Create Auto Select Task operation (POST platform/autoselect/v1/tasks) creates a smart selection task that automatically identifies and applies catastrophe modeling configurations (e.g. model profiles) applicable to a specified exposure.
+The Create Auto Select Task operation (POST platform/autoselect/v1/tasks) creates a smart selection task that automatically identifies catastrophe modeling configurations (e.g. model profiles) that are applicable to a specified exposure.

 In this initial release, this operation can be used to automatically apply model profiles to accounts prior to catastrophe modeling.

-A model profile is a set of pre-configured settings that enable catastrophe modeling based on a single peril- and region-specific model.
+A model profile is a set of preconfigured configurations that enable catastrophe modeling based on a single peril- and region-specific model.
 Every Create Model Job request must specify a model profile and one or more exposures (aggregate portfolio, portfolio, or account resource).
 To model an exposure, the region and peril of covered locations must match the region and peril of the model profile.

 This operation selects model profiles that can be used to model the specified account based on the region and peril coverage account locations.
 It compares the model profile's region and peril with that of specified account's location exposures.
 The response rejects rejects model profiles that are not applicable to the account.